Invarion/invarion-docs/docs/rapid-path-online/rapidpath-online-workspace/toolbar.md

 ---
 # Toolbar

-The Toolbar, located in the top right corner of the RapidPlan Online workspace, contains a small number of buttons available for quick access.
+The Toolbar, located in the top right corner of the RapidPath Online workspace, contains a small number of buttons available for quick access.

 ![toolbar](./Assets/toolbar.jpg)